latitudegames/thoth/README.md

 1. Target a published version of [@latitudegames/thoth-core](https://github.com/latitudegames/thoth/packages/983711) in client/package.json
 2. Or actively develop against the current state of the repository.
 (By ensuring that client/package.json is targetting the same version of @latitudegames/thoth-core that is currently listed in core/package.json)

-If you are testing with the Latitude API you can point the latitude api to your local thoth package by making the dependance `"@latitudegames/thoth-core": "../thoth/core",`
+If you are testing with the Latitude API you can point the latitude api to your local thoth package by:

+1.  making the dependance `"@latitudegames/thoth-core": "../thoth/core"`
+    or
+2.  run `yarn link` inside '/packages/core' and then copy the command it generates for you and run that command in your root latitude api path.
+This will tell your latitude api to use the simlinked version of thoth that your actively developing.

 ## @latitudegames/thoth-core CI